FAQ

 Together TakeMeHome is an HIV self-testing program throughout the U.S. including Puerto Rico.
 Our program mails you free HIV tests.
 You can take the test in a place that is safe, private, and convenient without having to go to a clinic or testing site.

-A self-test is a test you can take yourself and get the results yourself, kind of like a self-COVID test or a home pregnancy test.
-The self-test we use will tell you your HIV status by using fluid from your gums–no needles or blood required!
+A self-test is a test you can take yourself and get the results yourself, kind of like a COVID self-test or a home pregnancy test.
 Some people like using a self-test option because you can take it privately on your own time and in your own space.

 We want to make getting tested as easy and private as possible.
 When you click ORDER NOW, you will be asked just a few questions to see if you are eligible to use our free service.
 If you are eligible, you will be able order your HIV self-test in less than 1 minute.
 We will also ask you to help the program by answering a few optional questions that will take less than 2 minutes after your order.
 You can order a test every 90 days.